benjaminhkaiser/personal_site/content/home/otherwork.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Peer-Reviewed Papers" subtitle = ""
+title = "Talks and Other Published Work" subtitle = ""

 [design.spacing]